About Play This Thing

 What We Do

-Play This Thing (playthisthing.com) is a site that features one cool game a (week)day--along with occasional pointers to video, music, books, or other stuff of interest to gamers.
+Play This Thing (playthisthing.com) is a site that features one cool game a (week)day--along with occasional blog posts of interest by some of our writers.

-We feature games of many types: free online games; independently developed computer games; interactive fiction; tabletop (that is, non-digital) games; ARGs; Big Urban Games; and mods.
+Our subtitle is "Everything Cool in Games -- Outside of the Mainstream," and we consequently feature games of many types: free online games; independently developed computer games; interactive fiction; tabletop (that is, non-digital) games; ARGs; Big Urban Games; mods; and so on.
 All the cool stuff that's being done in games outside the normal commercial channels, in other words.

-We do NOT, generally, feature commercial PC game releases from major manufacturers (they get enough ink elsewhere), mobile games, or casual games.
-There are some exceptions to the last rule, though: from time to time, we'll feature a game sold through casual game channels, if it either a) has strong and obvious crossover appeal to actual gamers, or b) is creative and innovative in terms of gameplay.
-And, anyway, you know, Jay Is Games does a great job with casual games, so good, we'll do something different.
+We do NOT, generally, feature commercial PC or console game releases from major manufacturers (they get enough ink elsewhere), mobile games, casual games, or, with rare exception, so-called "social" games.
+There are some exceptions: from time to time, we'll feature a game sold through casual game channels, or available on Facebook or such, if it either a) has strong and obvious crossover appeal to actual gamers, or b) is creative and innovative in terms of gameplay.

 In the course of a week, we typically cover two free games; one tabletop game (on Tabletop Tuesdays); and two games that have some kind of online free-play version, but that will cost you money if you want the full game.